 - Credit Counseling.
 A credit counselor can help you set up a debt management plan, or DMP.
 Under these plans, you make monthly payments to the credit counselor, and it pays your debts for you.
 In some cases, a DMP can reduce the interest or penalties you’re currently paying.
 However, DMPs also come with a setup fee and a monthly maintenance fee, which could cost you more in the long run.

 - Debt Consolidation Loans.
 Sometimes, you can make overwhelming debts more manageable by taking out a debt consolidation loan.
 These loans roll all your existing debts into one loan with a lower interest rate.
 This gives you fewer bills to keep track of and a more manageable monthly payment.
 Interest rates on debt consolidation loans range from 5% to 25% APR.
-On top of that, these loans often include an origination fee of 1% to 6% of your total debt.
+On top of that, these loans often include an origination fee of 1% to 6% of your total debt (SoFi doesn’t charge origination fees and have some of the lowest interest rates available).

 - Debt Settlement.
 Debt settlement companies negotiate with your creditors on your behalf.
 Their goal is to get lenders to settle for a lump-sum payment that’s less than what you actually owe.
 You pay off this settlement by putting aside a fixed sum into an account each month, just as you do with a DMP.
 However, debt settlement companies often charge high fees for this service.
 Also, they often encourage you to stop paying your bills while they work toward a settlement.
 That means that if the settlement doesn’t work out, you’ll owe several late fees, leaving you in a deeper hole than ever.
 And if you do manage to get your debts settled, the Internal Revenue Service treats the amount of forgiven debt as income, so you have to pay taxes on it.